TO THE STARS!

 That all changed for me a little over twenty years ago when I discovered there was a way for someone like me to get into space, and I could even help make it happen.
 I joined the L5 Society and became a “space activist.”
 The L5 Society was a grassroots organization dedicated to establishing permanent, orbiting space settlements, where tens of thousands of people — whole families — would live and work and play.
 The term “L5” refers to a location in the Earth-Moon system where the colonies may be located.

-Based on research by NASA and several universities in the mid-’70s, these space habitats would be self-sufficient, complete with earthlike environments (including simulated gravity), and would support long-term settlement of a space-based workforce.
-From there, these communities would tap the vast resources beyond the Earth, from unlimited solar energy, to the mineral wealth of the Moon and asteroids, even taking advantage of the microgravity environment.
+Based on research by NASA and several universities in the mid-’70s, these space habitats would be self-sufficient, complete with earthlike environments (including simulated gravity), and would support the long-term settlement of a space-based workforce.
+From there, these communities would tap the vast resources beyond the Earth, from unlimited solar energy to the mineral wealth of the Moon and asteroids, even taking advantage of the microgravity environment.

 It was a revelation!
 An epiphany!
 Here was a vision of space-based on communities, with all the people that make a community.
 Holy cow, here was a way that I — that anybody — could participate in opening the space frontier!
 John Glenn’s return mission to space certainly proved that, physically, virtually anyone could ride in space.
 (There is more G-force on Space Mountain at Disneyland(R) than launching the Space Shuttle.)
 Thanks to recent legislation in Congress, the prospects for free enterprise to do business in space are looking better than ever.
 Among these new space ventures, the most promising seems to be my personal favorite: Space Tourism.